Skip to content

 Seatprotecting your stuffhunting an intruder for a bounty

-• Stakes / heat tuning — the pressure curve, breakthrough threshold per hardening tier, debuff severity + duration.
+• Stakes / heat tuning.
+The pressure curve, breakthrough threshold per hardening tier, debuff severity + duration.
 The balance pass (best against a running build).

-• Defender-floor relationship — is knSALK formally the DEFENDER baseline that Sysop Mode deepens, or just shares its vocabulary?
+• Defender-floor relationship.
+Is knSALK formally the DEFENDER baseline that Sysop Mode deepens, or just shares its vocabulary?
 (Cart-vs-program categories differ; the verb spine is shared either way.)

-• PvP counter-intrusion — when the attacker is another operator over the link cable (Sysop Mode’s domain), does knSALK mediate the defended deck?
+• PvP counter-intrusion.
+When the attacker is another operator over the link cable (Sysop Mode’s domain), does knSALK mediate the defended deck?
 Ties to the link-cable layer (GWP-330).